The Story ~ About Us (Be sure to visit our Home Page, too!)

 Fast forward to March 2009 and my first visit to Alpacas at Windy Hill with Cindy Harris.
 It was a long overdue love affair and alpacas began to change my life.
 Learning about them, caring for them, enjoying their company and exploring their wonderful fiber became my focus.
-The cooperative Fiber Studio and classes keep things exciting.
-See Products page for yarn sales and custom alpaca apparel items made with the beautiful fiber."
+Learning keeps things exciting.
+See Products page for yarn sales and custom alpaca apparel items made with the beautiful fiber.

 There's nothing like hugging a cria!